Ag-de/alx-zero_day/0x03-git/README.md

-This file is mandatory in all ALX School projects by me
+This file is mandatory in all ALX School projects by me oh yes